linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/cli/latest/reference/ec2/revoke-security-group-ingress.html

-revoke-security-group-ingress
+"revoke-security-group-ingress

 Removes one or more ingress rules from a security group.
-To remove a rule, the values that you specify (for example, ports) must match the existing rule's values exactly.
+To remove a rule, the values that you specify (for example, ports) must match the existing rule's values exactly."

 ---